-Summer is a bare-it-all season of sleeveless tops, shorts and bathing suits, so what better time than now to talk with youth about their body image.
+Summer is a season of sleeveless tops, shorts and bathing suits, so what better time than now to talk with youth about their body image.

 Body Image is the way individuals think and feel about their own body, as well as how they perceive others to think and feel about their appearance.
 Heavily influenced by family, friends and media, one’s body image can be positive or negative.

 The majority of youth, unfortunately, say they are not satisfied with their body size, shape or weight; 90 percent of females and up to 60 percent of males reported negative feelings about their body (that’s right, body image affects our sons as well as our daughters).